proycon/pynlpl/README.rst

 This software may also be found in the certain Linux distributions, such as the latest versions as Debian/Ubuntu, as ``python-pynlpl`` and ``python3-pynlpl``.
+PyNLPL is also included in our `LaMachine <http://proycon.github.io/LaMachine>`_ distribution.

 Documentation
 --------------------